mattobrien415/blog/content/sport/sport_005.md

 ![pre-donut-gif](https://github.com/mobbSF/blog/blob/master/images/fosberry/pre-donut-gif.gif?raw=true)

 This is all fine and good, but could be better.
-Look at the black dots.

-You had to move your center of mass, two times.
-Once to get out of the way, and then once to get back where you started.
+The shorter guy had to move his center of mass, two times.
+Once to get out of the way, and then once to get back where he started.

 * This costs energy
 * This takes time